NVlabs/timeloop/README.md

 * Another way to provide a power/energy model to Timeloop is to integrate [Accelergy](http://accelergy.mit.edu) with Timeloop.
-To do so, you need to provide the path to Accelelergy binary as an environmental variable, `ACCELERGYPATH`, before building Timeloop.
-For example, if Accelergy is installed at `/home/${USER}/.local/bin/` (the default path when using pip3), in `bash`, you will use:
+To do so, you need to either install Accelergy so that the shell can find it (i.e., `which accelergy` works), or provide the path to Accelergy binary as an environmental variable, `ACCELERGYPATH`, before building Timeloop.

+Then, when building timeloop in the next step, you need to provide the extra `--accelergy` flag to `scons` so that it build Timeloop with Accelergy.

 ```
-export ACCELERGYPATH=/home/${USER}/.local/bin/
+scons --accelergy
 ```

 * Once the pat link is set up, you can build timeloop using scons.